Best Cleansing Wipes of 2020

 Why You Should Trust Us

 Our lead tester, Sara Aranda, spends a lot of time in sweat mode, whether running, biking, or merely navigating the grocery store with a face mask.
 Needless to say, wet wipes are a handy tool for the aftermath.
-Sara has been living out of her van for over two years now, which means cleansing wipe baths are a common self-care occurrence.
+Sara has been living out of her van for over two years now, which means cloth baths are a common self-care occurrence.
 So when it comes to feeling fresh without quick access to a shower, we're confident in our ability to critique what works and what doesn't for the general user.

 Building on the life experiences of Sara and our editorial team, as well as several hours of research into the best cleansing wipes on the market, we purchased the products that we expected to perform well and provide substantial value.
-When it came time to test, we used a combination of real-life scenarios, such as running, cycling, or just long days, paired with lab-like experiments.
+When it came time to test, we used a combination of real-life scenarios, such as running, cycling, or just long hot days, paired with lab-like experiments.
 We rubbed dirt onto our arms to test general cleaning ability.
 To test makeup removal, we brushed mascara and drew lipstick lines across our arms to compare each product side-by-side.
 We used each product on our faces and bodies.
 We paid attention to the package and re-sealing design, how our skin felt afterward, how much scrubbing was required and checked for any post-use residue.
 Everyone's skin is different, so our assessments aimed to provide objective and descriptive information so you can identify the right product for your skincare needs.
 You know your skin the best, so use that lens in addition to the information we are providing.

 Analysis and Test Results